Find out which primary school place you have been offered, and what to do after the offer.

 Special educational needs and Education, Health and Care (EHC) plans

-If your child has a statement of special educational needs or EHC Plan the allocation of this place is dependent on the school being named in the final amended statement or plan.
+If your child has an EHC Plan the allocation of this place is dependent on the school being named in the final amended plan.

 If you wish to accept the allocated place

 As most parents are happy with the school place allocated, we do not ask for written confirmation of acceptance.
 If you wish to accept the place allocated you do not need to do anything else at this time.
-The Head Teacher will contact you about admission arrangements, including your child’s start date.
+The Head Teacher will contact you about admission arrangements, including your child's start date.
 Please do not buy any items of uniform/equipment until you receive details from the school.
-If at a later date you decide that you no longer want this place, it is essential that you confirm your decision in writing (by letter or email) to Pupil Admissions so that the place can be reallocated to another child.
+If at a later date you decide that you no longer want this place, it is essential that you confirm your decision by email to Pupil Admissions so that the place can be reallocated to another child.

 If you are not happy with the allocated place